Skip to main content

 If you have concerns about over-vaccinating your pet, you can ask your vet about doing a titer test.
 This will measure the antibodies present in your dog's blood to see whether or not a certain vaccine is needed.
 However, you can't opt out of the rabies booster, regardless of whether your dog's blood still carries antibodies against it.

-Further, the potential consequences of not sticking to your vet's recommended rabies vaccination schedule may be too grave to risk.
-Not only is rabies both painful and fatal in almost every case, as well as highly contagious, but even if your dog never gets this disease, if they bite someone and aren't legally up to date on their rabies shot, they can be taken away and put into quarantine or even euthanized.
+Further, the potential consequences of not sticking to your vet's recommended rabies vaccination schedule may be too grave.
+Rabies is both painful and fatal in almost every case, as well as highly contagious.
+Even if your dog never gets this disease, if they bite someone and aren't legally up to date on their rabies shot, they can be taken away and put into quarantine or even euthanized.

-With that said, as far as the other vaccinations are concerned, titer testing can help prevent the Parvo and Distemper viruses.
-This reduces the overall amount of vaccinations your dog receives during their lifetime, along with the potential side effects that come with them.
+With that said, as far as the other vaccinations are concerned, titer testing can help prevent the parvo and distemper viruses.
+This reduces the overall number of vaccinations your dog receives during their lifetime, along with the potential side effects that come with them.

 Dog Vaccination Side Effects

-While severe adverse reactions don't occur often, potential side effects might be another reason to consider titer testing prior to your dog's adult booster shots.
+While severe adverse reactions don't occur often, potential side effects might be another reason to consider titer testing before your dog's adult booster shots.

 Vaccination side effects may include: